emilyruby/manifestoo/ukip.md

   governors found to be actively supporting radical mosques or imams.
 * Train and deploy 20,000 more police and employ 7,000 more prison officers.
 * Reinstate full `Stop and Search` powers to the police.
-* Send as many as possible of the 13,000 foreign nationals in our jails back to their countries of origin.
-* Refuse admission to prizons to any imam, preacher or individual known to promote views contrary to British values.
+* Refuse admission to prisons to any imam, preacher or individual known to promote views contrary to British values.
 * Repeal the `2003 Licensing Act` and bring in new legislation to reduce the density of alcohol outlets and restrict trading times.
-* Introduce a new `UK Bill of Rights`.
 * Update licensing laws to limit the maximum stake on fixed-odds betting terminals to £2.
 * Refuse to give prisoners the vote.